latenitefilms/BRAWToolbox/support.md

 # Support

+The best place to get support is the [FCP Cafe Discord](https://ltnt.tv/discord).

 If you run into any bugs, crashes, or you have a feature request, you can post an issue [here](https://github.com/latenitefilms/BRAWToolbox/issues).

-If you have any general questions or feedback, you can discuss [here](https://github.com/latenitefilms/BRAWToolbox/discussions).

-GitHub registration is free, and this GitHub repository is actively monitored by [Chris at LateNite](https://github.com/latenitefilms).
+GitHub registration is free, and this GitHub repository is actively monitored by [Chris at LateNite](https://fcp.cafe/latenite/).

 When requesting technical support, we recommend including the following information: